 - Lift the barbell up towards your face – mainly the eye area, keeping your elbows out

 - Hold at the top of the movement for a couple of seconds, squeezing the back of your shoulders – You’ll feel your shoulder blades retract or pinch together

-- Lower the barbell down in a controlled way
+- Slowly lower the barbell down in a controlled way to the starting position

 *️⃣ Besides performing the barbell face pull, you can do dumbbell face pulls which can be performed at home.
-You can also perform face pulls with cables/bands and standing instead of bending over.
+You can also perform face pulls with cables/bands and stand instead of bending over.

-- Avoid improper form: If you move the weight towards your chin or neck, point your elbows down instead of out, or don’t keep your palms facing away from your face, you are performing face pulls incorrectly.
+- Improper form: The barbell face pull is an exercise in which you need to be very conscious of your posture and the muscles that you involve in order to perform it properly.
+If you move the weight towards your chin or neck, point your elbows down instead of out, or don’t keep your palms facing away from your face, you are performing face pulls incorrectly.

-- Avoid targeting other muscles: You should perform the face pulls form properly so you can feel the rear delts – the backside of your shoulders, not your back or biceps.
+- Targeting other muscles: You should perform the face pulls form properly so you can feel the rear delts – the backside of your shoulders, not your lat or biceps.

-- Avoid rounding your back: Keep your back straight so you don’t overstress or injure your back.
+- Rounding your back: Keep your back straight so you don’t overstress or injure your back.